 Craft classes are small, which allows for focused instruction and feedback.
 Class offerings shift based on a variety of factors including teacher interest.
-In addition to the examples listed below, we have also taught the following classes in the past: ceramics, wool felting and dying, home-grown garden craft, block printing, hide tanning, and stained glass.
-Each semester students have the opportunity to explore diverse craft mediums both inside and outside our formal class.
+Each semester students have the opportunity to explore diverse craft mediums both inside and outside our formal class offerings.